The Gary International Black Film Festival is run by a committed core of volunteers who work year round to make the festival happen.

 Along with gardening, writing and photography are still favorite hobbies.
 He continues to utilize humor and humility along his journey towards personal enlightenment and compassionate understanding of humanity.

 Ludeen B Kilgore, a native of Gary, Indiana studied Public and Environmental Affairs at IUN.
 As a former flight attendant and international traveler, Kilgore has lived in multiple cities throughout the US and abroad.
-Ludeen is also a board member with Lake County Minority Health Coalition.
+Ludeen is also a board member with Community Advocates of Northern Indiana.

 Gary native Toni Simpson is a lifelong artist and consultant for arts organizations, civic groups and educational institutions.
 Simpson also serves on a variety of local and national councils and groups dedicated to bringing world peace.